 Old Canal Route

-Just after passing back through the cattle creep there is a path off to the South (up towards Old Wolverton) which I decided to take, it wasn’t heaving with birds so late into the evening the odd Bulfinch, but it was interesting as apparently it is the route the canal used to take while they built the aqueduct, and there is an old lock gate to mark the area, it’s amazing what you find. – Introducing the Patch – Old Lock Area.
+Just after passing back through the cattle creep there is a path off to the South (up towards Old Wolverton) which I decided to take.
+It wasn’t heaving with birds so late into the evening.
+It was interesting as apparently it is the route the canal used to take while they built the aqueduct.
+There is even an old lock gate to mark the area.
+It’s amazing what you find. – Introducing the Patch – Old Lock Area.

-The path takes you back up to the church and so I headed past there and back through the cattle field (and the hirundines) and home to a nice restful evening.
+The path takes you back up to the church.
+And so I headed past there and back through the cattle field (and the hirundines).
+Home to a nice restful evening.

 I hope to make evening walks a regular occurrence (in the summer at least, while there is light after work).